 Hadfield (Sir Robert Hadfield) Medal and Prize

-In recognition of distinguished work in relation to metallurgical practice, process development, product development, metallurgical understanding or design engineering application of alloy steels.
+In recognition of distinguished work in relation to metallurgical practice, process development, product development, metallurgical understanding or design engineering application of all types of steel This medal can also be awarded in recognition of an exceptional contribution to operational or business management within the steel industry and its value chain.
 Prize value £300.

 John Hunt Medal

 To an individual who has made an outstanding contribution to the science and/or technology of casting and solidification of metals.
 The award recognises the lifetime contribution of Professor John Hunt FRS and is supported through the General Research Institute of Non-ferrous Metals (GRINM) in Beijing.

 In recognition of meritorious service in manufacture and technology within the traditional ceramics industry.
 Prize ceramic plaque.

 In recognition of a significant or technological contribution relating to any type of composite material.
 Prize value £300.